 Applications will be reviewed by the teaching staff.

-The Master Computational and Mathematical Biology is affiliated to 4 Master of Science degrees (Aix-Marseille Université):
+The Master Computational and Mathematical Biology is affiliated to 4 Masters of Science degrees (Aix-Marseille Université):

 - Bioinformatics major: MSc Bioinformatics